-Normally MSMES in the district needs Government's assistance in the point of view of dimensional and motivational strategy.
-Lack of ample resurrection measures supported in the various policies and procedures of the state government, non availability of adequate financial support, lack of market intelligent, lack of globlisation approach, inadequate technological transformation support by the state government etc. All these factors may slow down the industrial growth in the district.
+Normally MSMEs in the district is lagging behind in the point of view of dimensional and motivational strategy.
+Lack of ample resurrection measures supported in the various policies and procedures of the state government, non availability of adequate financial support, lack of market intelligent, lack of globlisation approach, inadequate technological transformation support by the state government etc. All these factors have slowed down industrial growth in the district.